Career Options with a Master’s Degree in Mechanical Engineering

 Like Richardson and her team, those with careers in mechanical engineering are natural problem solvers who seek to build more precise and effective mechanical systems in their local communities, around the world and across the Milky Way.

-Mechanical engineers face challenges and design solutions that address the fundamental nature of materials and physics, and their success continues to drive advancement in areas such as:
+Mechanical engineers face challenges and design solutions that address the fundamental nature of materials and physics, and their success continues to drive advancement in fields such as:

 With increased technology, the work of mechanical engineers has a globalized effect on the way our world continues to develop.
 Those with the know-how to apply modern technologies to an array of industries and utilize tools to stay ahead of the curve will have better job prospects, according to the Bureau of Labor Statistics.

 As the job requirements of a mechanical engineer continue to expand, so does the need for the advanced skill set obtained through a Master’s program in Mechanical Engineering.
-In this article, we explore options for careers with a mechanical engineering degree including salary information that considers location and specialty.
+In this article, we explore options for career paths with a mechanical engineering degree including mechanical engineering salary information.

 Professionals with careers in mechanical engineering can pursue a wide range of opportunities to exercise and grow both their technical talent and leadership skills.